argoproj-labs/argocd-operator/docs/install/manual.md

 ### Deploy Operator

 Deploy the operator.
 This will create all the necessary resources, including the namespace.
+For running the make command you need to install go-lang package on your system.

 ```bash
 make deploy